Kanza-OSS/kinject/README.md

 ## Singleton and Factory initialization

-**Kanza DI** gives flexibility to a developer to adjust instance as Singleton or Factory.
+**Kinject** gives flexibility to a developer to adjust instance as Singleton or Factory.
 If you want to initialize Singleton class for all app, you can provide instance of this class above the **MaterialApp**.
 Or, if you want to initialize instance as factory, you can adjust it with the help of subtrees based providing.